gsellers37/AdventOfCode2018/readme.md

 # Advent of Code

 These are my solutions for [Advent of Code 2018](https://adventofcode.com/2018).
 I used these programming problems as a way to practice and improve upon my C++.
 Previously, I had mostly used C instead of C++, aside from doing some sensor library and server code.
-My main higher level languages were Python and MATLAB (I have a background in MechE), and I wanted to work on something that was strongly typed and more suited to performance.
-I thought it would also be a good segue into doing more graphics, audio, and robotics programming, which I am generally interested in.
+My main higher level languages were Python and MATLAB (I have a background in MechE), and I wanted to work on something that was strongly typed and more suited to high performance applications, since I have strong interests in continuing programming on audio, graphics, and robotics.

 # What's next?